Martín Cáceres: Levante

 Cáceres returned to the Spanish top tier on 30 January 2022, with the free agent agreeing to a one-year deal at Levante with the possibility of a one-year extension.
 Nine of his appearances were starts, in an eventual relegation; the same happened to his previous side, Cagliari.

 LA Galaxy

 On 24 August 2022, Cáceres joined Major League Soccer club LA Galaxy as a free agent until the end of the season.
 He scored his first goal on 15 May 2023, opening an eventual 2–1 home win against the San Jose Earthquakes.

-Cáceres was part of the squad that won the MLS Cup 2024 on 7 December, even tough he did not feature in any matches having been sidelined since 8 August with an Achilles tendon injury.
+Cáceres was part of the squad that won the MLS Cup 2024 on 7 December, even though he did not feature in any matches having been sidelined since 8 August with an Achilles tendon injury.

 Later career

 On 11 February 2025, aged 37, Cáceres moved to the Paraguayan Primera División on a ten-month contract at Libertad.
+One year later, he returned to the Uruguayan top tier after a two-decade absence, signing for Juventud de Las Piedras.